 Rinse the mung bean sprouts in cold water and discard any brown beans.

 Boil the 6 cups of water in a pot and add the salt.
-Once the water starts to boil, turn off the heat and plunge the mung bean sprouts into the pot.
-Leave them for 1–2 minutes.
+Once the water starts to boil, turn off the heat and blanch mung bean sprouts for a moment or two.